 Dedicated External Resources

 To see an improvement in cash flow, hospitals need committed professionals whose sole responsibility is claims management.
 With resources spread so thin, it is nearly impossible for facilities to maintain the amount of dedicated focus required for a measurable difference in RCM success.
 However, third parties work as an extension of the current RCM staff, providing the necessary bandwidth to give claims management the attention it demands.

 An RCM partner does not exist as an independent body from the hospital itself.
 The right partner will serve as an extension of the original team, providing personalized insight and wisdom to fill process and efficiency gaps.
 Arizona-based District Medical Group has seen measurable success by outsourcing its revenue cycle management responsibilities—and executives know the importance of finding the right fit.
 DMG CFO Craig Jones says the organization’s partner is like their “revenue cycle coworker,” offering resources for communication and collaboration that ultimately improve reimbursement.

 If you want to see improved communication and increased reimbursement at your organization, reach out to our team at ARx; we’d love to learn about your needs and set you on the path to success.
-Or, if you’re still not convinced that outsourcing is the right move for you, read our full white paper to help you decide.
+Or, if you’re still not convinced that outsourcing is the right move for you, get a firsthand look at our work in this case study—or read our full white paper to help you decide.